stclib/STC/README.md

 inspirations from Rust and Python too.

-It is a compact, header-only library which includes the all the major "standard" data containers except for the multimap/set variants.
+It is a compact, header-only library which includes the all the major "standard" data containers except for the multimap variants.
 However, there are examples on how to create multimaps in the examples folder.

 For an introduction to templated containers, please read the blog by Ian Fisher on [type-safe generic data structures in C](https://iafisher.com/blog/2020/06/type-safe-generics-in-c).
-Note that STC does not use long macro expansions anymore, but relies on one or more inclusions of the same file, which by the compiler is seen as different code because of macro name substitutions.
+Note that STC does not use long macro expansions anymore, but relies on one or more inclusion of the same file, which by the compiler is seen as different code because of macro name substitutions.

 - [***ccommon*** - RAII and iterator macros](docs/ccommon_api.md)